chouroukdoghmane/chouroukdoghmane/README.md

 - 💞️ I’m looking to collaborate on Reale Estate projects using Python
 - 📫 How to reach me Gmail: chouroukdoghmane16@gmail.com
 - 😄 Pronouns: N/A
-- ⚡ Real fact: I turn numbers into stories and data into strategies.
+- ⚡ fun fact: I turn numbers into stories and data into strategies.
 A data analyst with a passion for discovering patterns and providing creative solutions.
 - ⚡ Real fact: Tha's my goal in the next edge
 <!---